Discover recruiting insights in our white paper Your guide to international C-level recruitment!

 Work visas for your U.S. subsidiary

-The following topics are covered in this white paper:
+The following topics are covered in this whitepaper:

-U.S. work visas for citizens from Germany, Austria and Switzerland
+- U.S. work visas for citizens from Germany, Austria and Switzerland

-Why USA visas are so complex
+Why US visas are so complex

-The work visas: E visa, L visa and H-1B visa -
+The work visas: E visa, L visa and H-1B visa - Visas for U.S. subsidiaries - long-term solution strategies

 E-visa strategy